CalNu/FPBX_Yealink_EMP/README.md

 All MAC.cfg files, y000000000000.cfg, and templates are saved to the /tftpboot/ folder.
 These can be browsed by going to https://PBX.IP/tftpboot and https://PBX.IP/PhoneSettings.
 The http port has been shifted to :83.

 1.0.0.9 updates:

-Added upload/download template file.
-Save location moved to /tftpboot/templates/ Added ringtone conversion to convert mp3 and wav to 8khz, pcmu, mono to match yealink requirements.
+•Added upload/download template file.
+Save location moved to /tftpboot/templates/

+•Added ringtone conversion to convert mp3 and wav to 8khz, pcmu, mono to match yealink requirements.
 This requires ffmpeg installed.
 Most freepbx has it preinstalled.
-The module will install it for you if not, but this must be done at the command line "fwconsole ma install yealink_epm" or fwconsole ma downloadinstall https://github.com/hgolbar/FPBX_Yealink_EMP/archive/refs/heads/1.0.0.8.zip"
+The module will install it for you if not, but this must be done at the command line "fwconsole ma install yealink_epm" or fwconsole ma downloadinstall https://github.com/hgolbar/FPBX_Yealink_EMP/archive/refs/heads/1.0.0.9.zip"

-Added ability to trim audio files.
+•Added ability to trim audio files.

-Added download function for ringtones
+•Added download function for ringtones

-Added flush command when deleting ringtones in use may any mac.cfg files.
+•Added flush command when deleting ringtones in use may any mac.cfg files.
 This pushes a mac.cfg that deletes all ringtones and reinstalls checked ones.
 Once the template is saved, it rebuilds the mac.cfg to remove the delete command so it doesn't keep deleting/reinstalling the ringtone on each reboot.